Landmarks in Castro

 Duration: 6-8 hours

-With this tour we can make a trekking through the area of Punta Pirulil until we reach the renowned work of art inspired by local legends: the Pier of Souls.
-We will not only do trekking through the area, but we will know the town of Cucao, an indigenous town that has a Church since 1734, and we will also know the Chiloé National Park, where we will hike where we can see local fauna and flora.
+Trek through the area of Punta Pirulil until we reach the renowned work of art inspired by local legends: the Pier of Souls.
+We will not only do trekking through the area, but we will visit the town of Cucao, an indigenous town that has a Church since 1734, and we will also visit the Chiloé National Park, where we will hike where we can see local fauna and flora.
 Join this incredible opportunity!

 Duration: 8 hours